LIMXTEC/BitSend/src/qt/README.md

 ### bitsendgui.(h/cpp)

-Represents the main window of the Bitsend UI.
+Represents the main window of the BitSend UI.

 ### \*model.(h/cpp)